ibafly/atom--color-dict/README.md

 Color name-value converting in general, with variable definition in .less/scss/sass and more(to-dos).

-Cloned on the other atom package [var-that-color](https://atom.io/packages/var-that-color), using [color-names](https://github.com/meodai/color-names) dictionary instead for more color names.
+Cloned on the other atom package [var-that-color](https://atom.io/packages/var-that-color), using [color-names](https://github.com/meodai/color-names) dictionary instead of [Name that color](http://chir.ag/projects/ntc) for more color names.

 ## Usage